Call us to set up an appointment! 765.962.9900

 A Healthy Richmond Spinal Disc

 A cushion.
 A spacer.
 A spring.
 A spinal disc.
-Johnson Chiropractic knows a lot about the spinal intervertebral disc!
+Johnson Chiropractic understands well the spinal intervertebral disc!
 Richmond chiropractic back pain and neck pain patients appreciate that knowledge!
-The intervertebral disc in the human spine acts as a separator to hold the spinal bones apart, the vertebrae, apart and allows motion of the spine.
+The intervertebral disc in the human spine plays a role as a separator holding the spinal bone apart, the vertebrae, apart and allows motion of the spine.
 The disc also provides a large opening for the nerves leaving the spine through which to pass.
-If this opening is narrowed, which occurs when discs degenerate and lose height, the nerves passing through are compressed.
+If this opening is thinned, which happens when discs degenerate and lose height, the nerves passing through are compressed.
 This compression impedes circulation to the nerve and inflammation of the nerve begins.
-The shrinking of the nerve opening is called Richmond spinal stenosis.
-Shown here is a schematic and MRI poster of normal and stenotic nerve openings.
+The narrowing of the nerve opening is called Richmond spinal stenosis.
+See this schematic and MRI depiction of normal and stenotic nerve openings.

 Richmond stenotic and normal spinal discs